axelcarapinha/ProxyLinks/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project
-A bash script done for _learning purposes_ that eases the connection to a server as a proxy on Linux systems, avoiding the manual management of system settings.
-Allows to know the current location based on IP automatically, and aims to help with proxychains too.
+A bash script done for _learning purposes_ with an encrypted proxy connection as the main goal.
+Allows to know the current location based on IP in a cyclic way and ease the manipulation of settings for Linux systems, mainly.

 <!-- HOW TO START IT -->
 ## Getting started